-SENSITIZATION TO THE PRODUCT: No component of this product is known to cause human sensitization effects.
+SENSITIZATION TO THE PRODUCT: No component is known to cause human sensitization effects.

 TOXICOLOGICAL SYNERGISTIC PRODUCTS: None known.

 REPRODUCTIVE TOXICITY INFORMATION: This product has not been tested for reproductive toxicity.

 BIOLOGICAL EXPOSURES INDICES (BEIs): There are no BEI's established for any component of this product at this time.